See answers to frequently asked support questions about Intel® Optane™ memory and system acceleration.

 - The 16GB capacity is adequate for normal mainstream usage.

-- The 32GB module is necessary for power users who often use a variety of data-intensive applications such as prosumers and gamers.
+- The higher capacity modules are necessary for power users who often use a variety of data-intensive applications such as prosumers and gamers.

 Intel doesn't provide a vendor-unique NVMe driver for this series.
 System acceleration requires the Intel RST driver version 15.5 or later.
 If the drive isn't used for system acceleration, it's supported by the standard NVMe Microsoft in-box driver that comes with the Windows 10 operating system.